The Legend of the Titanic

-The Legend of the Titanic (La leyenda del Titanic, La leggenda del Titanic) is a 1999 animated fantasy film directed by Orlando Corradi and Kim J. Ok.
-The film is a very loose adaptation of the RMS Titanic sinking and featured several fantasy elements such as anthropomorphic animals.
+The Legend of the Titanic (La leyenda del Titanic, La leggenda del Titanic) is a 1999 internationally co-produced animated fantasy film directed by Orlando Corradi and Kim J. Ok.
+The film is based on the sinking of the RMS Titanic, incorporating fantasy elements such as anthropomorphic animals and magical spells.
+In an attempt to advertise the story as more child-friendly, the film's writers decided to change the historical account so that no character (including the captain, crew, and passengers) would die, a decision that was met with controversy.

-The Legend of the Titanic was followed by a 2004 sequel titled Tentacolino and a 2011 television series Fantasy Island (not to be confused with the popular 1977-1984 fantasy drama of the same name).
+The Legend of the Titanic was followed by a 2004 sequel titled Tentacolino and a 2011 television series, Fantasy Island (not to be confused with the popular 1977–1984 fantasy drama of the same name).

 Plot

-In modern-day New York City, an old mouse named Connors tells his grandchildren the supposedly "true" story of the RMS Titanic, after discouraging one of his grandchildren from playing with a shark whistle.
+In New York City, an old mouse named Connors tells his grandchildren the supposedly "true" story of the RMS Titanic, after discouraging one of his grandchildren from playing with a shark whistle, telling him it will attract Mr. Ice.

 In April 1912, Connors was a young sailor mouse on the Titanic's maiden voyage from Southampton to New York.
-He is in charge of taking account for the mice who are making the trip through various maritime protocols.
-A young mouse from Recife, Brazil named Ronny who enjoys playing soccer befriends Connors, who also falls in love with Ronny's sister Stella.
-Meanwhile, a rich aristocratic woman named Elizabeth, her family (such as her father, the Duke of Camden), and a young Romani-Spanish man named Don Juan (who also falls in love with Elizabeth following Smiley taking her glove and passing it to him) board the Titanic, which immediately sets off.
+He also befriends a young Brazilian mouse named Ronny, who enjoys playing soccer, and falls in love with his sister Stella.
+Meanwhile, a rich aristocratic woman named Elizabeth, her family, and a young Romani-Spanish man named Don Juan board the Titanic, which immediately sets off.

-Connors and Ronny learn all about what's going on with Elizabeth by their observations during their trips throughout the ship's ventilation system.
-They are appalled by the way Elizabeth is being badly treated, with her family insisting she marries to a posh whaling mogul named Everard Maltravers, and decide to help her.
+Connors and Ronny learn that Elizabeth's family is insisting that she be married to a whaling mogul named Everard Maltravers, despite her adamantly refusing.
 When Elizabeth goes to the bow of the ship that night, some dolphins begin communicating with her, explaining its possibility through magic moonbeams catching her tears as they fell into the water.
-They tell her of a conspiracy by her fiancée Maltravers, as he wishes to marry her just to get permission from her father to have global access to the oceans for his whaling operations.
-Maltravers' manservant Geoffreys is ordered to spy on Elizabeth's activities and uses the same whistle from the present story at the stern of the ship to call a jail attire-wearing shark named Mr. Ice, asking him to arrange the destruction of the ship.
+They inform her that Maltravers only wishes to marry her to get permission from her father to have global access to the oceans for his whaling operations.

 Connors and Ronny introduce themselves to Elizabeth and offer to help her.
 Listening to their advice, Elizabeth tells her father she doesn't want to marry Maltravers, to which he accepts, despite having insisted she marry Maltravers earlier.
-Meanwhile, Don Juan's Rough Collie dog Smiley tries to look for Elizabeth to cheer up a love-sick Juan, meeting Connors and Ronny while at it, who help to arrange a meeting and dance for Elizabeth and Juan.
+Meanwhile, Don Juan's Rough Collie dog Smiley meets Connors and Ronny, who help to arrange a meeting and dance for Elizabeth and Juan, who fall in love.